jundalisay/superb/content/en/social/economics/fallacies/profit-maximization-is-absurd.md

 This science is then used to create a pantrynomic system tasked to implement this liberty and prevent the problems of the old one.

-> *In the absence of splitting up giant corporations, our bottom-up solution is a moneyless system that is NOT based on gifts
+> *In the absence of splitting up giant corporations, our bottom-up solution is a points-based system that is NOT based on gifts

 Because of the ambiguity of the English language, liberals frequently equate perfect liberty as a free-for-all.
 This, however, can easily degenerate into a 'survival of the fittest' system as observed in animals which have no respect or 'fellow feeling' for each other.